rivancic/gradle/task/file-tasks-assignment/README.md

 ![Unsorted files](readme-content/task-assignment-files-unsorted.png)

-After one executes `graldew sortedFiles` command, every file from the root of provided directory has to be stored in a build/files subfolder by default based on the creation date as in the example below:
+After one executes `gradlew sortedFiles` command, every file from the root of provided directory has to be stored in a build/files subfolder by default based on the creation date as in the example below:

 ![Unsorted files](readme-content/task-assignment-files-sorted-under-build.png)